rifaterdemsahin/SonarQube/8_Packing/2_scripts/scenes/scenes/scene14-best-practices-and-tips.md

 You've learned how to use SonarQube for security vulnerability scanning.
 In our final scene, we'll look at best practices and tips for getting the most out of SonarQube in your organization.

+### Script for Course Creator
+- Mention scene 14 and summarize the main takeaways

+### Script for Instructor Read
+- Read the following script while recording:
+- "Welcome to Scene 14 of our SonarQube course. summarize the main takeaways"

 <div style="position: fixed; bottom: 20px; right: 20px; text-align: right;">
 <p style="margin: 0;">Page 14/15</p>
 <p style="margin: 0;">Video ID: SQ_014</p>